caitlinraymond12/caitlinraymond12.github.io/_pages/about.md

 Hey!
 My name is Caitlin Raymond, I'm a sophmore at the University of Miami and I'm studying Computer Engineering.
 I'm originally from Naples, Florida, and some of my hobbies include:

 ### Music

 I love music and am always trying to expose myseslf to as much as possible.
 I try to listen to at least one new album a week, and have it on repeat while I'm studying, walking to class, driving, everything.
 If I am doing an activty where I can listen to music, I will.
+Music is such an incredible way to connect with people, and I love sharing songs with freinds and listening to their recommendations.

 ### Skating